-Section 17.
+Section 19.
 The San Francisco Planning Code is hereby amended by amending Section 186, to read as follows:

 SEC.
-186. EXEMPTION OF LIMITED COMMERCIAL AND INDUSTRIAL NONCONFORMING USES IN R AND RED DISTRICTS.
+186. EXEMPTION OF LIMITED COMMERCIAL AND INDUSTRIAL NONCONFORMING USES IN RH, RM, RTO, AND RED DISTRICTS.

-The purpose of this Section is to provide for the further continuance in R and RED described, which are beneficial to, or can be accommodated within, the residential areas in which they are located.
+The purpose of this Section is to provide for the further continuance in RH.RM.RTO. and RED Districts of nonconforming uses of a limited commercial and industrial character, as herein described, which are beneficial to, or can be accommodated within, the residential areas in which they are located.
 It is hereby found and declared that, despite the general incompatibility of nonconforming uses with the purposes of this Code, and with other nearby uses, these limited commercial uses may be tolerated in residential areas, and tend to provide convenience goods and services on a retail basis to meet the frequent and recurring needs of neighborhood residents within a short distance of their homes or, within the South of Market RED Districts, tend to provide jobs and continuation of small scale service and light industrial activities.
 These uses tend to be small in scale, to serve primarily a walk-in trade, and cause a minimum of interference with nearby streets and properties.
 Accordingly, this Section recognizes the public advantages of these uses and establishes conditions for their continued operation.